funvill/funvill.github.io/_pages/tools.md

 I picked up [Affinity Photo](https://affinity.serif.com/en-us/photo/) to edit photos from the camera and lens, and [Affinity Designer](https://affinity.serif.com/en-us/designer/) for layout work for the [deck of bird playing cards](/projects/2021-bird-playing-cards) project.
 Both are great tools with fantastic learning resources.

-I got 34inch+ ultra-wide monitors that I was wishing for in 2018 and I didn't like them at all.
-I ended up switched back to 3x 27inch monitors that I much prefer.
+I got 34inch+ ultra-wide monitors that I was wishing for in 2018 and I didn't like it at all.
+I ended up switched back to three 27inch monitors that I much prefer.
 It's easier to position the three separate monitors in the orientation that I want rather than one very large curved monitor.

 I use [Calendly](https://calendly.com/) to schedule meetings with customers.